GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

 - `./src/assets:` directory to organize additional static resources.
     - `readme:` Folder that will store our photos for use in the documentation ( README )

+- `./src/decorators:` Folder for custom decorators.
+    - `roles.decorator.ts:` Defines a decorator to indicate which user profiles are allowed to access each endpoint.

+- `./src/guards:` Folder for authentication and authorization guards.
+    - `jwt-auth.guard.ts:` Ensures that only requests authenticated with a valid JWT token are accepted and populates user data in the request.
+    - `roles.guard.ts:` Controls access based on the user profile, allowing unrestricted endpoints and blocking them when the profile does not match the permitted ones.

-- `./src/modules:` The modules folder brings together all the application's modules, each in its own directory to keep logic, controllers, and providers well-organized and decoupled, all then imported by the root module (AppModule).
+- `./src/modules:` The modules folder contains all the application modules, each in its own directory to keep logic, controllers, and providers well-organized and decoupled, all then imported by the root module (AppModule).
+    - `auth:` Module dedicated to the entire user authentication and authorization flow.
+        - `dto:` Folder containing Data Transfer Objects that define the input and output format of authentication requests.
+In short, it's our "Typing." - `auth.controller.ts:` Exposes the endpoints for me, register, logout, request-login, login, request-reset-password, and reset-password, manages access cookies, refresh, and 2FA.
+        - `auth.controller.spec.ts:` Covers controller integration tests, validating scenarios for valid and expired tokens, registration, logout, login with 2FA, and password reset.
+        - `auth.service.ts:` Encapsulates all authentication business logic—user registration with password hashing, access token generation and verification, refresh and 2FA, sending emails, and clearing expired tokens.
+        - `auth.service.spec.ts:` Tests the authentication service flows, ensuring correct behavior in cases of conflict, invalid credentials, token generation, revocation, and renewal of refresh tokens.
+        - `auth.module.ts:` Configures the authentication module, imports PrismaModule, ConfigModule, JwtModule with RSA keys loaded from environment variables, and registers AuthService, JwtStrategy, and EmailService
+        - `jwt.strategy.ts:` Extracts the JWT from the access cookie, validates its signature and expiration using the public key, and provides user data (ID, email, profile) to the guards

     - `common:` We concentrate functionality shared by multiple modules; this is where components that don't belong to a specific domain are stored.
         - `csrf.controller.ts:` Exposes an endpoint to obtain the user's CSRF token, ensuring that each call actually comes from the legitimate application and not a malicious website, thus preventing CSRF.
     - `prisma:` Bundles the PrismaModule (prisma.module.ts) and PrismaService (prisma.service.ts), centralizing Prisma integration in NestJS.